What are the child custody laws in New York? Read on to learn how courts determine child custody in NY and more.

 If the court gives parents joint legal custody in NY, they must make important decisions about the child together.
 This is true even if one parent has physical custody--so regardless of who the child lives with, both parents would need to agree on decisions.

 If a court gives joint physical custody in NY, this means that the child lives with each parent for a roughly equal amount of time.
 If the court gives sole physical custody to one parent, the child lives with that parent for more than half of the time while the other parent usually has rights to visitation, also referred to as “shared parenting” in NY.

 Note that while there are theoretically a limited number of ways that a judge can award custody in New York, the actual specifics of custody arrangements can vary greatly depending on a family’s circumstances.

 New York courts want children to have a relationship with both parents, so visitation rights are generally given to the non-custodial parent unless there is a good reason not to.
 Custody and visitation are considered separate matters, but the court often decides them in the same hearing.

 Visitation–-also referred to as “parenting time”--can be requested by a child’s:

 Parents are often able to agree on a visitation schedule themselves.
 But if not, a judge will hold a hearing to decide on a visitation schedule.

-Usually, child custody is assigned to a child’s parents, but it is worth remembering that custody could be given to someone else depending on the circumstances.
-For example, a NY court could award custody to a child’s grandparents
+Child custody is usually assigned to a child’s parents in NY, but it is worth remembering that custody could be given to someone else depending on the circumstances.
+For example, a NY court could award custody to a child’s grandparents.

 When deciding legal and physical custody, New York courts will consider “the best interest of the child.”
 This raises the question: “what does ‘best interest of the child’ really mean?”